 - a new lender is going to be very hesitant to take over an incomplete property as security – if they do the valuation will probably be substantially lower than you expect.
 This can mean that if your equity was already tight you can have major issues as the LMI (insurers) will also be very hesitant to accept you.

 The moral is – do not start knocking things down until you have adequate financial arrangements in place.

 If the renovations are minor eg: kitchen outfitting then a small line of credit or loan top up with redraw is probably fine.
 The lender will want you to get at least two quotes for labour and materials but they generally don’t require a contract nor do they bother with inspections and valuations.

 If the renovation is substantial – typically defined as ‘any change to the roof line’ and this would include additional rooms – in these cases the lenders want a licensed builder on the job and they want a fixed price contract.

 Should I Refinance

 In some cases you may have no choice but to refinance to a lender who will offer the flexibility that you need.
 Meanwhile any renovation over say $30,000 will involve a pretty rigorous application process ( even if it is called a top-up) you will be required to provide income plus assets and liabilities figures.
 So now might be a good idea to review your options and look at a full refinance.
-On average we can save you several thousand dollars simply by knowing who is offering the best home loan deal at any given time.

 This is not out of the question however lenders are understandably dubious.
 If you have costed plans, council approvals etc then some lenders will agree to finance each stage on completion ie: you fix the bathroom – some funds, then you add the games room – more funds etc. Only a few lenders will do this so get it in writing before you commit.